giacomocavalieri/curriculum-vitae/resume.typ

 // --- DEFAULT STYLING ---------------------------------------------------------

-#set text(font: "Source Sans Pro", fill: font-color)
+#set text(font: "Mona Sans", fill: font-color, size: 0.9em)

 /// The main title should be big and bold.
 ///